-The VA Global Moderate Allocation Portfolio and VA Equity Allocation Portfolio invest in Underlying Funds organized as corporations for federal income tax purposes.
-Unless otherwise indicated, the discussion below with respect to such Portfolios includes its pro rata share of the dividends and distributions paid by the Underlying Funds.
+Unless otherwise indicated, the discussion below with respect to a Portfolio includes in the case of a Portfolio invested in an Underlying Fund, its pro rata share of the dividends and distributions paid by the Underlying Funds.

 This discussion of "TAXATION OF THE PORTFOLIOS AND THEIR SHAREHOLDERS" is not intended or written to be used as tax advice.
 The tax status of your investment in the Portfolio depends upon the features of your variable life or variable annuity contract.
 For further information, please refer to the prospectus of the insurance company separate account that offers your contract.